 The regulatory standards across the Asia-Pacific (APAC) region are also very varied.
 In many APAC countries, increased regulatory scrutiny is being directed at crop protection chemistries because of food safety and environmental concerns, leading to regulatory restrictions and in some cases prohibited uses, influenced by their observation of the globally evolving regulatory landscape and sometimes without full application of the international standards, such as FAO guidelines.
 As an example, effective from January 2021, China adopted a unique procedure where it no longer accepted international OECD GLP studies and, as a consequence, such internationally conducted and accepted study packages can currently not be used to register new active ingredients in China.
-The Indian regulatory framework primarily relies on hazard signals and related scientific explanations for decision making.
+The Indian regulatory framework primarily relies on hazard assessment, although there are no defined hazard cut-off criteria.
+Regulators instead rely on hazard signals and related scientific explanations for decision making.
 Presently, risk assessment is followed to assess dietary exposure and regulatory efforts are ongoing towards enhancing the regulatory framework for risk-based assessment and decision making.
 Decisions from other agencies (EU/EPA) are also considered when creating regulatory frameworks and reaching regulatory decisions.